 Hamden is a decidedly white-collar town, with fully 86.89% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Hamden is a town of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Hamden who work in office and administrative support (11.04%), teaching (10.48%), and management occupations (9.34%).

 Also of interest is that Hamden has more people living here who work in computers and math than 95% of the places in the US.

 In addition, Hamden is a college town.
 There are a lot of students in Hamden attending college, and as a result Hamden provides a number of services, amenities and opportunities geared to the needs and activities of students.

-Hamden is a very ethnically-diverse town.
+Hamden is an extremely ethnically-diverse town.
 The people who call Hamden home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hamden residents report their race to be White, followed by Black or African-American.
 Hamden also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.03% of the town’s residents.
-Important ancestries of people in Hamden include Irish, German, Polish, and English.
+People of Hispanic or Latino origin account for 12.03% of the town’s residents.
+Important ancestries of people in Hamden include Italian, Irish, English, German, and Polish.

 The most common language spoken in Hamden is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Spanish and Langs. of India.